Social media marketing can easily take up your entire day if you let it.

 I know I do!

-It’s a sea of trending topics, moments, mentions, DMs, and late-night Presidential thoughts.
+It’s a sea of trending topics, moments, mentions, and DMs.

 Thankfully, Twitter helps you manage the conversation with lists.

 For example, you can create lists around specific topics like “SEO.”
-Or you can create some around specific members, like “SEO experts.”
+Or you can create lists of specific members, like “SEO experts.”

-To get started with Twitter lists, click on your profile picture in the top right corner and select Lists:
+To get started with Twitter lists, click on the three dots in the left navigation just above the post creation tool:

 Then, create a new list:

-Create your lists based on things like marketing news, top influencers, and other subjects relevant to your brand.
+Create your lists based on topics such as marketing news, top influencers, or whatever is most relevant to your industry or niche.

 I suggest creating multiple lists based on content type so that you can quickly distinguish between the content in each channel.